 What Do Health Information Managers Do?

 The job duties of a health information manager vary based on their place of employment.
-Health information managers work in a variety of settings, including hospitals, clinics, government agencies, long-term care facilities, and even educational settings.
+Health information managers work in various settings, including hospitals, clinics, government agencies, long-term care facilities, and even educational settings.
 Anywhere that delivers healthcare services to a large number of people needs a health information manager.
 Day-to-day tasks include:

 Health Information Manager Certifications & Licensure